aetheris-nova/lexicanum/codices/ordos/_index.md

 # {{< pages/title >}}

-The **Ordos of Aetheris Nova** stand united in purpose, each devoted to the greater goal of unlocking the mysteries of the cosmos.
+{{< components/dropcap-paragraph "The **Ordos of Aetheris** Nova stand united in purpose, each devoted to the greater goal of unlocking the mysteries of the cosmos." >}}

 Each Ordo fulfills a critical function in the pursuit of knowledge and no Ordo holds supremacy over another, for each is integral to the overarching vision of exploration, discovery, and enlightenment.